chiaho903/js13k2017/README.md

 A game for the js13kGame competition.
 Use HTML, CSS and JavaScript to do the whole game.

 # Deep Inside
-Game URL: wair for upload to the js13k website.
+Game URL: wait for upload to the js13k website.

 You will play a role of a man who just feels desperate about everything around him.
 Every night he suffers from great nightmare and wants to end his life.